stratosphereips/netflowlabeler/README.md

 You can add a generic label and a detailed label.

-For now it works only in Zeek conn.log files separated by TABS.
+For now it works only in for Zeek files separated by TABS.
 In the future it will include Zeek with JSON and CSV, Argus with CSV and TABS, Nfdump with CSV and Suricata with JSON

+__netflowlabeler.py__ can label conn.log files based on a configuration file. __zeek-files-labeler.py__ can label the rest of the Zeek log files, using the labels in the conn.log file.

-# Usage
+# Usage for labeling a conn.log file

     netflowlabeler.py -c <configFile> [-v <verbose>] [-d DEBUG] -f <netflowFile> [-h]

+# Usage for using the labels in a conn.log file to label the rest of the Zeek file

+    zeek-files-labeler.py -l conn.log.labeled -f folder-with-zeek-log-files

 # Features